Becoming Christine – Amanda Dunsmore in partnership with Christine Beynon

 Artist talk & exhibition tour: 2pm 27 May in Galway Arts Centre.

-The legacy of Becoming Christine in combining specific artistic elements which together create an exhibition based in portraiture, is not only reflective of an individual finding themselves but is also reflective of the enormous socio-political change that has taken place in Ireland & England over the past sixty years.
+The legacy of Becoming Christine is not only reflective of an individual finding themselves but is also reflective of the enormous socio-political change that has taken place in Ireland & England over the past 60 years.

 As Finlay has written in the exhibitions accompaning publication, The long fight for gender recognition began in 1993 when Dr. Lydia Foy applied to the Registrar General to get a birth certificate which reflected her gender.
 When this request was refused, she began legal proceedings in 1997 (Farrell, 2012a).
 In December 2014, the Gender Recognition Bill 2014 was published.
 After the passage of the Bill through both the Dáil and Seanad in July 2015, President Michael D. Higgins signed it into law on the July 22, 2015 (TENI, 2015).

 At the time the time, Ireland was one of only four countries in the world that allowed gender recognition based on self-determination, along with Argentina, Demark, Malta, and Columbia (TENI, 2015).
 Dr. Foy, over 20 years after she first applied for it, finally received her birth certificate on the September 22, 2015, fittingly becoming the first person to do so under the new legislation.
 Since September 2015,157 people (in Ireland) have received Gender Recognition Certificates.